Islandora/documentation/docs/technical-documentation/migration-islandora-workbench.md

 Islandora Workbench is tailored towards end users with less technical knowledge or limited server access.

 Workbench provides an alternative to Drupal's Migrate framework, as it does not need to be run on the Drupal server.
-Islandora Workbench uses Islandora's REST API and offers cross-platform support (Windows, Mac, Linux) to run on your computer, using your provided CSVs and content.
+Islandora Workbench uses Islandora's REST API and offers cross-platform support (Windows, Mac, Linux) to run on your computer, using your provided CSVs and files.

 ### Islandora Workbench highlights